michaelboth/EventAnalyzer/README.md

 --------|------------
 hello1 | The most basic example where everything is in a single C file hello2 | A more realistic example where the event instrumentation comes from separate files, from the ```ref/``` folder, that can easily be excluded if event profiling is not needed test_clock | Determine the overhead and precision of a clock that is used with event recording.
-Helpfull if you need to use your own custom clock. record_and_load | Not really a customer example.
-It's used to validate the unikorn API and event loading file ref/events_loader.c
+Helpful if you need to characterize the behaviour of the clock. record_and_load | A simple example used to validate the unikorn API and event loading file ```ref/events_loader.c```

+## Developing Your Application
+Event analysis should be used at all stages of development.
+Event instrumentation should be implementated in a way that is easy to compile out when not needed.
 Some of the examples use reference files, from the ```ref/``` folder, in order to make it easy to remove event profiling when compiling.
 The files used with instrumenting are:
 ```
-ref/event_clocks.c           # Some useful clock for various OSes
+ref/event_clocks.c           # Some useful clocks for various OSes
 ref/event_clocks.h           # Header file for event_clocks.c
 ref/event_file_flush.c       # Functions to flush events to a file
 ref/event_file_flush.h       # Header file for event_file_flush.c